oracle/graal/truffle/docs/TruffleLibraries.md

 To keep the example simple we will only support `int` values and we will ignore index bounds error handling.
 We will also just implement the read operation and not the typically more complicated write operation.

-To make the example more interesting, we will implement an optimization that will let the compiler to constant fold sequenced array accesses even if the array receiver value is not constant.
+To make the example more interesting, we will implement an optimization that will let the compiler allow to constant fold sequenced array accesses even if the array receiver value is not constant.
 Let's assume we have the following code snippet `range(start, stride, length)[2]`.
 In this snippet, the variables `start` and `stride` are not known to be constant values, therefore, equivalent code to `start + stride * 2` gets compiled.
 However, if the `start` and `stride` values are known to always be the same then the compiler could constant-fold the entire operation.
 This optimization requires the use of caching, we will see later how this works.

 In the dynamic array implementation of Graal.js, we use 20 different representations.
 There are representations for constant, zero-based, contiguous, holes and sparse arrays.
 Some representations are further specialized for the types `byte`, `int`, `double`, `JSObject` and `Object`.
 The source code can be found [here](https://github.com/graalvm/graaljs/tree/master/graal-js/src/com.oracle.truffle.js.runtime/src/com/oracle/truffle/js/runtime/array/dyn).
 Note that currently, JS arrays don't use Truffle Libraries yet.